KarpelesLab/klbfw-describe/README.md

 - Displays API endpoint type (Procedure, Resource, or Collection)
 - Shows code examples for calling procedures
 - Lists arguments with their types and required status
+- Three output modes:
+  - Default: Shows a condensed view with sample fields
+  - `--full`: Shows complete field listings and detailed information
+  - `--raw`: Shows the raw JSON response for advanced needs
-- Displays sample fields for resources
+- Displays sample or complete fields for resources
 - Groups sub-endpoints alphabetically for easy reference

 ## Output